WaterCycle™ System Overview

 WaterCycle™ System and Sub-systems

-WaterCycle™ systems integrates three sub-systems that transform domestic wastewater into highly purified water that can be used for drinking and other non-potable uses.
+WaterCycle™ systems integrate three sub-systems that transform domestic wastewater into highly purified water that can be used for drinking and other non-potable uses.
 The technologies can be used together or independently based on end-use water application.
 They include:

 - Domestic Wastewater Reclaim